anissingh/coral-bleaching-investigation/README.md

-# coral-bleaching-investigation
+# Coral Bleaching Investigation
-A visual representation of how the severity and frequency of coral bleaching has changed over the past 20 years.
+This was my final project for my first year (first semester) computer science course at the Univeristy of Toronto.
+This project aimed to provide a visual representation of how the severity and frequency of coral bleaching has changed over the past 20 years.